umarhassan-mitodl/21l.016-spring-2009/content/pages/readings/_index.md

 Brockett, Oscar G., and Franklin J. Hildy.
 "Engligh Theatre to 1642."
 Excerpt from *The History of the Theater*.
 9th ed.
 Boston, MA: Allyn and Bacon, 2003, pp. 113-114 and 126-137.

 Lindley, David.
 "The Stuart Masque and its Makers."
 In *The Cambridge History of British Theatre.
 Vol. 1, Origins to 1660*.
 Edited by Jane Milling and Peter Thomson.
 New York, NY: Cambridge University Press, 2004.
-ISBN: 9780521650403. \[[Preview](http://books.google.com/books?id=0_cGBwAAQBAJ&pg=PA383=onepage) in Google Books\]
+ISBN: 9780521650403. \[{{% resource_link "581d16ba-7b9c-453d-94aa-d521ab9845a0" "Preview" %}} in Google Books\]

 Jonson, Ben.
 "Mercury Vindicated from the Alchemists at Court." ({{% resource_link "8bc3c058-c064-9028-002f-e41661bbbaa4" "PDF" %}})